Insects are, quite literally, everywhere. From the scariest spider in the bath, to the annoying bluebottle fly buzzing incessantly at the window.

 A ready food source can also be an attractant to insects in the first place but also keep them there!
 The modern day need to compost food, and recycled items means that in some cases, insects have a ready access to the perfect food conditions they crave.
 Again, sealing this containers as much as possible is essential, along with a deep clean of the area.

 Other insects are carried in to our homes and in to the interiors of the property on our pets, as well as clothing and accessories, such as bags.
 Some insect infestations would, at one time, only be heard of in certain countries or area but now, with modern travel so easy, we are bringing home unwanted souvenirs from our holidays.

 And finally, natural climatic conditions can also have an impact on the breeding rate of some insects and has been seen in the past.
 Sets of weather conditions can conspire to create the perfect breeding grounds, with plenty of available food to sustain the population explosion.

 Dealing with insect infestations

-Some insect infestations needs dealing with as they either pose a threat to health or they can be a nuisance, such as wasps or bees, bedbugs, flies and cockroaches.
+Some insect infestations needs dealing with as they either pose a threat to health or they can be a nuisance, such as wasps or hornets, bedbugs, flies and cockroaches.